Hyrlos/CERN_application_todo-web-app/README.md

 The H2 database is created and populated programmatically.
 The `data.sql` table is generated from JPA entity classes, according to the provided DB schema.

-For quality assurance, I've included two test classes to ensure the proper functionality of the REST API.
+For quality assurance, I've included two test classes with `mockito` to ensure the proper functionality of the REST API.

 I followed good practices in Git project management: